Configuring OIDC SSO for multi-tenant AI Hub

-Single tenant AI Hub customers can use OpenID Connect (OIDC)-based authentication to manage AI Hub access.
-Using OIDC-based single sign-on (SSO) lets you leverage your organization’s existing SSO identity provider (IdP) to automatically create new AI Hub user accounts upon initial login.
+Multi-tenant AI Hub customers can use OpenID Connect (OIDC)-based authentication to manage AI Hub access.
+Configuring OIDC-based single sign-on (SSO) allows members to authenticate using your organization’s existing identity provider (IdP) without requiring separate AI Hub passwords.
+Organization members must be added to your organization before they can sign in using SSO.

 -